 You can view all the local college open days in the documents below.

 There are a great many additional websites that offer valuable careers information.

 https://nationalcareersservice.direct.gov.uk/ - this is the official government site and offers information on a wide range of careers, job roles and CV writing.
 There are a number of career tools that support choices about future routes.

 https://www.gov.uk/education/apprenticeships-traineeships-and-internships/ – offers information about different apprenticeships and provides details of current vacancies.

-http://www.careersbox.co.uk – students can watch films and videos about different jobs.
+https:/www.careersbox.co.uk - students can watch videos and films about a variety of jobs.

 http://www.ucas.com – offers advice on course choices and options after doing GCSE’s.
 In addition students can start thinking about universities and course entry requirements

 http://www.icould.com - icould is an online charity providing career ideas and information for young people.